Gay fitness for fabulous gay 40s

 Like sex and life, exercise is better with a partner, though neither of us would advocate for giving up solo satisfaction.

-When our alarm goes off at 4:30 am, it’s easier to get up knowing that the other is getting up, too.
+When our alarm goes off at 4:30 am, it’s easier getting up knowing that the other is getting up, too.
 It’s easier to bundle up to go outside during the winter when the other is getting dressed to go outside and brave the cold, too.

-Having a workout buddy, also, keeps us motivated during 60-minute exercise regime.
-It makes it easier to workout harder, and harder is always better.
+Having a workout buddy keeps us motivated during our 60-minute exercise regime.
+It makes it easier to work out harder, and harder is always better.
 Both of us can easily phone in a workout.
-When we workout together, one picks up the other when the other’s a slacker.
+When we work out together, one picks up the other when the other’s slack.

 Cardio is great, but the older we get, the more we must exercise in moderation.
-Rarely would we tell another man not to push it hard (see above), but because of our propensity for increased production of Cortisol with increased cardio when we age, it’s important to not push cardio too hard.
+Rarely would we tell another man not to push it hard, but because of our propensity for increased production of Cortisol with increased cardio when we age, it’s important to not push cardio too hard.

-That means long bike rides, long runs, long times in a humid, body sweat infused exercise room with a dozen other fellow fitness fanatics should not be overdone.
+That means long bike rides, long runs, long times in a humid, body sweat-infused exercise room with a dozen other fellow gay fitness fanatics should not be overdone.
 Intense cardio may have worked when we were kids, but during our adult years, these same exercises increase our stress levels more than we need.

 On the flip-side, lack of sleep causes a shortage of serotonin.
 When we’re stressed or tired, we want comfort.
 What’s the easiest way to feel comfortable?
 Comfort food!

 The reason we want that breakfast donut, a plate of spaghetti and dessert cake is that high-fat and high-carb foods produce serotonin that makes us tired.
 This should cause us to sleep more, except that white, processed sweet stuff makes it hard to catch 40 winks and lose 40 pounds.